tylerthomasallen/docs/src/pages/exports/ua-webhooks.md

 ## Data Format

-One of the major advantages of Persona-Based Attribution's data format is that metadata is consistently located across all events.
+One of the major advantages of People-Based Attribution's data format is that metadata is consistently located across all events.
 We call this schema the [Event Ontology Data Schema](/pages/exports/event_ontology_data_schema/).
 This consistent schema makes it easy to replicate Branch dashboards in your internal warehouse and compare large sets of data for different events.

 Setting up Advanced Filters or Freemarker macros requires an understanding of the Event Ontology data format.
 Before diving into the schema, you should understand some high level concepts about event metadata structure: